Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 • “There is no knowledge; that's why I don't know anything."

-• Sima Qian brings together the biographies of Laozi and Han Fei, a Legalist philosopher of the late Warring States era who opposed Confucianism.
-The treatise Han Fei Tzu, which contains the latter's teachings, devotes two full chapters to the interpretation of Lao Tzu.
+• Sima Qian brings together the biographies of Laozi and Han Fei, the legalist philosopher of the late Warring States era who opposed Confucianism.
+The treatise "Han Fei Tzu", containing the teachings of the latter, devotes two full chapters to the interpretation of Lao Tzu.

-Cult of Laozi
+Cult of Lao Tzu

-The process of deification of Laozi begins to take shape in Taoism, apparently, as early as the end of the 3rd - beginning of the 2nd century BC. e., but it fully took shape only in the era of the Han Dynasty to the 2nd century AD. e.
-In 165, Emperor Huan-di ordered a sacrifice to be made to him in the homeland of Laozi in the county of Ku, and a year later he ordered to perform it in his palace.
-Zhang Daoling, the creator of the leading Taoist school of celestial mentors, reported the appearance of the divine Lao Tzu in the world in 142, who passed on his miraculous abilities to him.
-The leaders of this school compiled their own commentary on the Tao Te Ching treatise, called the Xiang Er Zhu, and established the worship of Laozi in the BC they created at the end of the 2nd - beginning of the 3rd century. theocratic state in Sichuan province.
-In the era of the Six Dynasties (220-589), Laozi began to be revered as one of the Three Pure (San Qing) - the highest deities of the Taoist pantheon.
-Worship of Laozi acquired a special scope during the Tang Dynasty (618-907), the emperors of this dynasty revered him as their ancestor, built sanctuaries for him and endowed high ranks and titles.
+The process of deification of Lao Tzu begins to take shape in Taoism, apparently as early as the end of the 3rd - beginning of the 2nd century BC. e., but it took full shape only during the Han Dynasty in the 2nd century AD. e.
+In 165, Emperor Huan Di ordered a sacrifice to be made to him in Lao Tzu’s homeland in Ku County, and a year later he ordered it to be performed in his palace.
+The creator of the leading Taoist school of heavenly mentors, Zhang Daoling, reported the appearance into the world in 142 of the divine Lao Tzu, who transferred his miraculous powers to him.
+The leaders of this school compiled their own commentary on the treatise “Tao Te Ching”, called “Xiang Er Zhu”, and established the worship of Lao Tzu in what they created at the end of the 2nd - beginning of the 3rd century. theocratic state in Sichuan province.
+During the era of the Six Dynasties (220-589), Lao Tzu began to be revered as one of the Three Pure Ones (san qing) - the highest deities of the Taoist pantheon.
+The worship of Lao Tzu acquired a special scope during the Tang dynasty (618-907), the emperors of this dynasty revered him as their ancestor, erected shrines to him and endowed him with high ranks and titles.

 What else to read